 Emily Levesque

-I’m currently a Fulbright U.S. Scholar and a Guggenheim Fellow.
-I’ve received the 2023 Chambliss Astronomical Writing Award, the 2020 Newton Lacy Pierce prize, and the 2014 Annie Jump Cannon award from the American Astronomical Society.
+I was most recently a 2022-2023 Fulbright U.S. Scholar and a 2022 Guggenheim Fellow.
+I’ve received the American Astronomical Society’s 2023 Chambliss Astronomical Writing Award, the 2020 Newton Lacy Pierce prize, and the 2014 Annie Jump Cannon award.
 I’m also a 2019 Cottrell Scholar, a 2018 Kavli Fellow, and a 2017 Alfred P. Sloan Research Fellow.
 From 2010 to 2015 I was a Hubble and Einstein postdoctoral fellow at the University of Colorado at Boulder.
 I received my astronomy PhD at University of Hawaii in 2010 and my S.B. in physics from MIT in 2006.

-My first popular science book, The Last Stargazers, shares the tales and experiences of astronomical observing; read more about it at the link!
-I’ve also written two academic books: a professional text on red supergiants and a graduate textbook on stellar interiors and evolution written with co-author Henny J. G. L. M. Lamers.
+My first popular science book, The Last Stargazers, shares the tales and adventures of astronomical observing and was an Amazon Best Book of 2020 and a finalist for the Royal Society Science Book Prize, the PEN/E.O.
+Wilson Literary Science Writing Award, and the AAAS/Subaru SB&F Prize for Excellent in Science Books.
+I’ve also written two academic books (a professional text on red supergiants and a graduate textbook on stellar interiors and evolution written with co-author Henny J. G. L. M. Lamers) and filmed a lecture series on Great Heroes and Discoveries of Astronomy with The Great Courses.
 You can learn more on my Books page!